Continuing Education in Counseling

 Downloadable MAC Resources

-Biblical has classes and programs that are custom tailored to assist in preparing you for a career or ministry in the helping field.
-In addition to continuing education offerings, Biblical provides the following additional options:
+BTS has classes and programs that are custom tailored to assist in preparing you for a career or ministry in the helping field.
+In addition to continuing education offerings, BTS provides the following additional options:

 Master of Arts in Counseling (MAC) - This 52-hour degree is delivered in a cohort class format that meets one night a week and one Saturday a month for two years.
 It includes a reduced schedule in the summer (see summer counseling institute) and two fall retreats.

-Certificate in Biblical Counseling (CBC) - An excellent means of developing basic counseling competencies at the graduate level.
+Certificate in Christian Counseling (CCC) - An excellent means of developing basic counseling competencies at the graduate level.
 This certificate benefits pastors, church leaders and many others interested in counseling others from a biblical perspective.
 Courses taken in the certificate program are eligible to be transferred into the Master of Arts in Counseling degree.

 Certificate in Advanced Professional Counseling (CAPC) - This certificate allows students with a master's degree in counseling to acquire advanced counseling training.
 Many students who complete the CAPC program will pursue full licensure.

-Master of Divinity degree with a Counseling Concentration (MDiv, CC) - The language-based Master of Divinity consists of 90 credits in a convenient format.
+Master of Divinity degree, Counseling Concentration (MDiv, CC) - The language-based Master of Divinity consists of 90 credits in a convenient format.
 Due to block scheduling, full-time students are on campus a maximum of only two days per week.
 Courses are offered in the afternoon and evening so students may work and minister as they complete their degree.